 For example in the anxiety scenario, a schoolgirl (Lily) at first appears to be an unruly, moody teenager.
 We meet her as she slams the door on her step-father, then skips school and heads into town.
 When Kitty – a temp at Lily’s school – sees Lily hanging out at a seafront shelter, she decides to intervene.
 Users take the role of Kitty, controlling the conversation through periodic multiple choice screens, and there’s a gauge to show whether the conversation is impacting in a positive or negative way.
 It’s kind of like a Choose Your Own Adventure – at the end of which, users are presented with feedback on the decisions they’ve made.

-Elucidat created the interface , and Tilt produced the content.
+Elucidat created the interface and gamification, while Tilt produced the film content.
 From the off, we worked closely with OU subject matter expert Mathijs Lucassen to formulate scripts that were factually accurate and that would hit all the learning targets.
 With eight possible routes for each of the four protagonists’ stories, it was easy to underestimate the scale of the production, which totaled over an hour of edited footage.

 We shortlisted eight key actors from the hundreds that applied, with accents covering all four UK countries.
 The scenario that deals with depression features two brothers sparring in a boxing gym, and you might recognise actor Jonathon Nyati playing the role of Joe – he’s Mark Watts in a well known Halifax commercial.